 There’s also the question of where to draw the line on religious expression.
 I see altars in so many Asian restaurants, but a shrine to one’s ancestors or a business Buddha doesn’t seem to bother me.
 I see this as cultural expression rather than religious evangelicalism.

 And then there are times where it’s just hard to avoid religion, like in the South.
 Back in the days of phone books, in some towns I’d see a Jesus Fish in almost every restaurant display ad, making me wonder if I’d picked up a Christian Yellow Pages.

 Who says religion has to be bad?
 I recently visited a barbecue joint in eastern Tennessee, and after placing my order, walked to my table and saw prayer cards on the table.
 (Somehow I hadn’t noticed the Christian rock coming through the speakers.)
 By then I’d paid cash and was pretty committed to my food.
 I didn’t want to like it, but it was delicious–and so delicious that I returned the next day.
 How’s that for situational ethics?
 The workers took note of me and were over-the-top sweet, offering me samples of basically everything they were barbecuing.
 You can say that, in a way, they converted me–at least to the idea of being open-minded and breaking bread together.

 First published in Seattle Weekly’s Voracious on March 20, 2013.
-[I should clarify that I'm not trying to remove religion from places of business, though I do not believe we should allow religious images in publicly funding places, like city halls, etc.]
+[I should clarify that I’m not trying to remove religion from places of business, though I do not believe we should allow religious images in publicly funded places, like city halls, etc.]